-I was just appalled by the types of violence I was learning about as a 14 year old.
-I learned about female genital mutilation, about intimate partner violence, and about women who mutilate their bodies to appease the latest beauty norms that change all the time.
+I was just appalled by the types of violence I was learning about as a 14-year-old.
+I learned about female genital mutilation, intimate partner violence, and about women who mutilate their bodies to appease the latest beauty norms that change all the time.

 At which point did you decide to transition from the field to academia?

 I spent nearly two decades working mostly in humanitarian emergencies and mostly on sexual violence.
 After all these years and all these countries, I thought to myself ‘there has to be something I can do that is longer-term, and more sustainable.’
 I kept responding, responding and responding to emergencies that seemed to never end.

 So I started to think of how I could do the same type of work from a different angle.
 And I landed a job in academia where I now still sit.
 I am the Executive Director of the Arab Institute for Women, which was very appealing to me because this institute was the first of its kind in the Arab region, covering the 22 Arab states.
 It was an extraordinary little place that always operated at the intersection of academia and activism.
 So it really has a feminist, activist grounding with academic credibility.
 I said, well, this is the cause I would love to take on because it needed a champion.

 I wanted to bring recognition to this place – an institute that is now forty-seven years old, the first in the region, one of the first in the world, and yet relatively unknown.
 So I decided to fight for this place.
 I thought that I could do something valuable here.
 It’s now been five years and I’m still fighting for this institute, despite so many setbacks and so many challenges.